Aboudoc/Uniswap-v2/README.md

 ## Uniswap V2 Flash Swap

+Tokens in the pool can be borrowed as long as they are repaid in the same transaction plus fee on borrow.

+This is called flash swap.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Forking mainnet

+When we fork 🍴 the mainnet, we have the current state of the blockchain running locally on our system, including all contracts deployed on it and all transactions performed on it.

 1. Setup hardhat.config
 2. Find a whale on etherscan